 Currently anti-VEGF treatment is used for the following conditions:

 Anti-VEGF treatment is given as an injection into the white of your eye (the sclera).
 The drug is injected directly into the vitreous, the jelly that fills your eye.
 This is called an “intravitreal” injection.
 The procedure is generally very straightforward and quick and isn’t usually painful.
-Further detail about how an anti-VEGF injection is given can be found in our full guide to anti-VEGF treatment.

 For more information on what it is like to have an anti-VEGF injection, watch our video which features Reg talking about having his anti-VEGF injections.